 National Weather Service

-The National Weather Service issued a red flag warnings for parts of the Bay Area in response to thunderstorms.
+The National Weather Service has issued a high surf advisory Saturday for parts of the Bay Area.